liferay-search/liferay-docs/en/developer/frameworks/articles/liferay-forms/02-form-serialization/01-intro.markdown

 First consider what form data looks like by default, in JSON.
-A simple form, _My Form_, with one text field, _Full Name_, is first created as a `DDMForm` Java object, then _serialized_ into JSON for storage in the @product@ database when saved.
+A simple form, _My Form_, with one text field, _Full Name_, is first created as a `DDMForm` Java object, then _serialized_ into JSON for storage in the @sharepoint@ database when saved.

 ```json